speedment/speedment-doc/pages/speedment_examples.md

 ### Combining Offset and Limit
 `LIMIT X OFFSET Y` can be expressed by `.skip(y).limit(x)` (note the order of `skip` and `limit`)

 There are many applications where both `.skip()` and `.limit()` are used.
 Remember that the order of these stream operations matters and that the order is different from what you might be used to from SQL.
-In the following example we express a stream where we want to show 50 films starting from the 100:th film in title order:
+The following example expresses a stream used to show 50 films starting from the 100:th film in title order:
 ``` java
     films.stream()
         .sorted(Film.TITLE)